sronilsson/simba/docs/Scenario_1_new.md

 3. If you already have existing frames of the videos in the project folder, you can import the folder that contains the frames into the project.
 Under the **Import frame folders** heading, click on `Browse Folder` to choose the folder thar contains the frames, and click on `Import frames`.
 The frames will be imported into the `project_folder/frames/input` folder.

+4. If you would like to *add* a new classifier to the current project, type the name of the new classifier in the `Classifier` entry box in the `Add new classifier(s)` sub-menu.

+5. If you would like to *remove* a previously defined classifier from the current project, click on `Choose a classifier to remove` in the `Remove existing classifiers(s)` submenu.
+Once clicked, a window will appear with a dropdown menu where you select the classifier you wish to remove from the current project.

+6. Once you have analyzed your videos, and/or used videos to create classifiers in SimBA  (see [Scenario 4](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario4.md#part-2-load-the-project-and-import-your-new-data)), you may want to archive your analyzed files.
+Use the `Archive processed files` menu to enter a folder name for your analyzed files and click on `Archive` to move your analyzed files into this folder.

 ### Step 3: Set video parameters
 In this step, you can customize the meta parameters for each of your videos (fps, resolution, metric distances) and provide additional custom video information (Animal ID, group etc).
 This can be very helpful when analyzing data later on.
 Are there any groups, conditions, days, treatments, etc, that will make your analysis easier?
 Note that if youd like to change any of these parameters, you can do so with the SimBA [video pre-processing tools](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial_process_videos.md).
-Note that the video pre-processing should be performed prior to analyzing the videos through DeepLabCut.
+Note that the video pre-processing should be performed prior to analyzing the videos through DeepLabCut, SLEAP, or DeepPoseKit.

 Importantly, in these menues, you also set the **pixels per millimeter** for all of your videos.
 You will be using a tool that requires the known distance between two points (e.g., the cage width or the cage height) in order to calculate **pixels per millimeter**.
 We calculate this measure in each video so that we can standardize variables in metric units, and no longer become bound by working with pixel location data.
 This means that it does not matter if your camera moved slighly across different video recording sessions.